Events, Recent & Forthcoming

 The Poet Laureate Simon Armitage meets ten different animals (he makes eye contact with a tiger, holds a giant African land snail in the palm of his hand, stands in the middle of a room full of spiders, and tracks a fox) as he drafts a brand new poem across this series.
 Simon’s written a lot about animals in the past, but always at a distance.
 He wants that to change, and to feel that he has captured the spirit of an animal, and done it justice.
 Across different creaturely encounters, meetings with poets, and some of the most vivid poems about animals ever written (including Ted Hughes’ The Thought-Fox, William Blake’s The Tyger, Sharon Olds’ The Connoisseuse of Slugs, and Imtiaz Dharker’s The Host) Simon asks whether a poem can bring an animal closer to us, and if poetry can help us grasp what other animals really mean to our species, in an age when so many species are under threat.

 BBC Radio 4, Larkin Revisited.
-Across ten programmes and ten Philip Larkin poems, Simon Armitage finds out what happens when he revisits and unpicks Larkin’s work in Larkin’s centenary year (2022).
+Across ten programmes and ten Philip Larkin poems, Simon Armitage finds out what happens when he revisits and unpicks Larkin’s work in Larkin’s centenary year (2022, aired again 2025/6).

 BBC Radio 4, The Poet Laureate has Gone to his Shed in which the Poet Laureate Simon Armitage talks to guests about life, language and music in his shed.